haennes/const_units/md_docs/Architecture.md

     - units

-        ***declaring units here IS possible, but it is recommended to add units to their according systems.
+        ***declaring units here IS possible, but it is recommended to add units to their according systems.***

-        (systems can inherit units of other systems too)***
+        ***systems can only inherit units from here though***
         - "common_time"
-            - "hour.toml"
+            - "hour.toml" ***hour is defined here as it is such a common unit that other systems, for example in fantasy games, will probably refer to it too***
             ```toml
             symbol = "h" #this is optional
             [names]